karimsheriff/Retail_Data_Pipeline/README.md

 # Retail Data Pipeline & Analysis Project
-This project encompasses a comprehensive data engineering pipeline designed to process and analyze retail sales data.
+This project is a data engineering pipeline that processes and analyzes retail sales data.
 The pipeline integrates data from three CSV files into a staging layer in Hive, where it is transformed and modeled into a data warehouse using a star schema.
 The processed data provides insights into sales trends, customer behavior, and product performance, which are further analyzed using Hive queries and visualized through Power BI.

 <img src="Dataflow.png">